Pregnant after Stopping Birth Control?

 Getting Off Birth Control: Possible Side Effects

-• Menstrual bleeding may become heavier for a time, since the growth of the uterine lining is no longer suppressed.
+• Menstrual bleeding may become heavier for a time since the growth of the uterine lining is no longer suppressed.

-While these side effects may be unpleasant, there are plenty of reasons to push through:
+Although these side effects may be unpleasant, there are plenty of reasons to push through:

 Fewer Health Risks